- What a Dog's Liver Does

 The third stage of liver disease involves permanent scarring.
 Treatment at this time consists of trying to preserve the health of the rest of the liver.

-The fourth stage is liver failure.
+The fourth stage is liver failure and this is pretty much end stage liver disease.
 The liver no longer functions as it should and cannot be healed enough to maintain the health of the dog.
 Treatments involve maintaining comfort and quality of life for as long as possible.